glxne/DATA332.GG/SentimentAnalysis/README.md

 # Sentiment Analysis - Gianni G. <span style="font-size:larger;">✅</span>

 # Overview  <span style="font-size:15;">
 In this project I analyzed consumer complaint data using text mining and sentiment analysis.
 I created 3 charts using the data to show information I thought to be signficant.
+I will be including a raw file of my R script that I used which will include everything.
+I will also include the original .csv file used.

 # Data Cleaning Process
 1. I started by cleaning the Product column